Welser family: Habsburg marriage

 Bartholomäus's niece, Philippine (1527–80), daughter of Franz Welser, was renowned for her learning and beauty.
 She secretly married the Archduke Ferdinand, second son of the Emperor Ferdinand I. She was given the titles Baroness of Zinnenburg, Margravine of Burgau, Landgravine of Nellenburg, and Countess of Oberhohenberg and Niederhohenberg.
 Their children were debarred from inheriting their father's rank as Archdukes of Austria; their son Margrave Andrew of Burgau became a cardinal and Charles, Margrave of Burgau became a noted general.

 Other members

 Another member of the Welser family, Markus Welser (1558–1614), was famed for his learning.
 He was a humanist, historian, publisher, and (from 1611) mayor of Augsburg.

 Carl Wilhelm Welser von Neunhof (1663–1711) was a mayor of Nuremberg.

 Branches and nobility

-Bartholomeus V. Welser was ennobled by the Emperor in 1532.
+Bartholomeus Welser V was ennobled by the Emperor in 1532.
 The Augsburg main line became extinct in 1797, the Nuremberg branch in 1878.
 The Ulm branch, who became Imperial Barons in 1713, still exists.
 The Welsersche Familienstiftung (in English, the "Welser Family Foundation"), founded on 1 April 1539, still exists and has owned numerous castles in Germany.
 Following the extinction of the more senior lines of the family, the Ulm branch became administrators of the foundation.

 Legacy

-In Augsburg, a museum of Welser and Fugger history is planned (Fugger und Welser Erlebnismuseum).
+In Augsburg there is the Fugger and Welser Adventure Museum that exhibits Welser and Fugger history.